larrymyers/jasmine-reporters/README.markdown

 # Jasmine Reporters

-Jasmine Reporters is a collection of javascript jasmine.Reporter classes that can be used with the [JasmineBDD testing framework](http://jasmine.github.io/).
+Jasmine Reporters is a collection of javascript jasmine reporter classes that can be used with the [JasmineBDD testing framework](http://jasmine.github.io/).

 Included reporters: